Meet Your Officers

 Henry Hecker, FOHBC Midwest Region Director, has been collecting pre-1910 Wisconsin bottles and utilitarian pottery since 1970 and is a charter member of the Milwaukee Antique Bottle & Advertising Club.
 Once an avid digger and lake mucker, today, he primarily searches flea markets, shows, shops, and house sales for new discoveries.
 A former marketing executive, Henry spends “retirement” with his wife, Diane, in Mukwonago, Wisconsin.
 He is a dedicated researcher of the history of his bottles and pottery, serving as program director for the Milwaukee antique bottle club and President of the Mukwonago Historical Society & Museum.
 He is leading an effort to expand and update the local museum and is one of the three contributors to the informational website on Wisconsin-made earthenware and stoneware, madefromclay.org, the undisputed authority on Wisconsin 19th-century potters.
 Henry and Diane have two sons, John and Erik, who are convinced Dad is certifiably insane because of his hobby.

 Charles (Charlie) Martin, Jr., FOHBC Northeast Region Directorlives in Yarmouth Port, Massachusetts, with his wife Jane.
 They have three grown children from a blended family that lives in Old Lyme, Connecticut, San Diego, California and Georgetown, Massachusetts.
 Charlie has been a collector his entire life with baseball cards, comics, coins, stamps, specimen seashells, and especially antique bottles.
 He is a past president of the Merrimack Antique Bottle Club of Massachusetts.
 A highlight of his tenure as president was getting Carlyn Ring to speak at a club meeting while she was still compiling her For Bitters Only book.
 He was fortunate to have several unlisted bitters in his collection that she did not know about.
 His primary focus in collecting is Clarke’s Vegetable Sherry Wine Bitters.
 He has been working on a run of these bottles with all sizes and variants for many years.
 Just when it appeared that he might complete the run of sizes and variants, Ring, Ham and Meyer issued their Bitters Bottles Supplement 2, which included two previously unknown variants!
 Back to the hunt.
 Charlie also collects all ephemeral material related to bitters products: trade cards, handbills, almanacs, labels, invoices, and letterheads, to mention a few categories.
 Label-only bitters are also a favorite of his collecting passion.
 Charlie retired from his position as Superintendent of Schools twenty years ago and notes that the issues he was dealing with back then are still the same issues his friends and colleagues are wrestling with two decades later.
-Charlie is assembling an Atwood’s Jaundice Bitters bottles group for his seven-year-old grandson, who lives in Georgetown, MA.
+Charlie is assembling an Atwood’s Jaundice Bitters bottles group for his nine-year-old grandson, who lives in Georgetown, Massachusetts.
 He believes that those of us in the bottle-collecting hobby must create an opportunity for the next generation of “guardians of the glass” to ensure our wonderful hobby survives.

 Tom Lines, FOHBC Southern Region Directorstarted bottle collecting in September of 1975 when he and a work buddy took off a day of work to go dig in an old Birmingham, Alabama dump.
 Tom, born into a family of collectors, had grown up collecting Native American artifacts in Southern Maryland, collecting coins and miscellaneous odd ball things that caught his eye.
 Over most of his collecting career, bottles and southern stoneware captured his energy…”and his wallet” he recounts.
 The Alabama Bottle Collectors Society was the first club he joined in early 1976 and their Spring show opened the doors to the breadth of the antique bottle hobby.
 His early focus was collecting Alabama “pre-crown top” soda bottles and that lasted 40 years before selling his collection to a friend.
 Also during that time, his eyes were drawn to colorful bottles from the 1800s including flasks, bitters, inks, medicines, Pitkins, mineral waters, colognes and a sprinkling of blown glass.
 In 2002, Tom began adding a completely new category to his shelves; flasks and decanters made by the German porcelain company Schafer & Vater.
 These are whimsical bottles made during the first quarter of the twentieth century and sold into the American markets to bars, cafes, restaurants and liquor dealers and used as giveaways to their customers.
 Tom served in all positions of the Alabama Bottle Collectors Society, including show chairman multiple times.
 He also served the North Carolina Bottle Collectors Club when he lived in Charlotte in similar capacities over a seven year time span before moving back to Alabama.
 Tom served the FOHBC as First Vice President under Steve Ketchum way back when the name was still the Federation of Historical Bottle Clubs.
 Tom typically sets up at at six to eight bottle shows a year and he’s been doing this since 1978 or so.
 For many years, Tom also put together educational displays the last ten shows he chaired back in Birmingham where he provided two lighted cases for joint displays of theme Alabama bottles and stoneware.